Sanjrani asks govt to send Nawaz out

 To this, Sanjrani directed the Leader of the House Syed Shibli Faraz and Federal Minister for Parliamentary Affairs Muhammad Azam Swati to ask the government to do the needful as early as possible.

+The Senate chairman ruled that Zardari should be provided with all possible health facilities.

-Meanwhile, Opposition Leader in the National Assembly and PML-N President Shahbaz Sharif Thursday filed a petition at the Lahore High Court (LHC) seeking removal of Nawaz Sharif’s name from the ECL.
+Meanwhile, Opposition Leader in the National Assembly and PML-N President Shahbaz Sharif Thursday filed a petition with the Lahore High Court (LHC) seeking removal of Nawaz Sharif’s name from the ECL.

 The petition challenged the government’s conditional one-time permission to Nawaz to travel abroad for medical treatment only after submitting Rs7.5 billion surety bond.